 If we recognize this point, things begin to get clearer on infant baptism.
 Baptists essentially believe children have salvation, but would not describe the child as having been saved or born again.
 Most of the time, they just don’t discuss this issue.
 But if the child does in fact have salvation, even if we can’t explain how, then they are members of Christ’s body the church, and we should treat them as such.

-Ultimately this suggests that infant baptism’s real value is what it indicates about God’s relation to children and how we, the adults in church, should treat them as a result.
+As a result, in addition to its power in the life of the child, infant baptism also teaches us about God’s relation to children and how we, the adults in church, should treat them as a result.
 It signifies in a material rite that God has grace even on the smallest among us, and that until they reach the age of knowledge, they too are members of Christ’s body.
 It is clear that children must choose Christ for themselves at some point, but that does not mean that they ever need to know a day apart from Christ in order to choose Christ when they reach maturity.
 Infant baptism acknowledges the mystery of children’s membership in Christ, rather than claiming it isn’t true or simply ignoring the implied salvation of children contained in the doctrine of the age of accountability.

 Baptist teaching in practice

-I want to emphasize that having grown up as a Baptist, I was loved, generally well-taught, and encouraged by many good role models.
-So while I may quibble with some Baptist doctrine, many Baptist churches are doing good work, and I want them to continue to thrive.
+I want to emphasize that having grown up as a Baptist, I was loved, taught the Bible, and encouraged by many good role models.
+So while I may quibble with Baptist doctrine, many Baptist churches are doing good work, and I want them to continue to thrive.
 However, since Baptists do seem to base some of their distinctive practices on a reaction to Catholic practices and their doctrinal implications, I think it is only fair to consider what the practices of Baptist churches also imply about doctrine.

 Because Baptists are not clear about the salvation status of children—by both affirming the understanding that children are not accountable, implying salvation, but never clearly allowing children to join the church or participate in its key rituals, implying a lack of salvation—there is a sense that parents need to be on the lookout and make sure they don’t let much time pass between the age of accountability and the child’s declaration of faith and subsequent baptism.
 After all, it would be a tragedy for the child to be of accountable age and to suddenly die without professing faith.

-I professed what my parents had taught me to profess, and believed it as a 4 year old is able, but that is not very deeply.
-I had not made the faith my own in any meaningful way, and no child can do so until they have developed their own will, distinctly separated from their parents’.
+I professed what my parents had taught me to profess, and believed it as a 4-year-old is able, but that is not very deeply in terms of my intellect.
+I had not made the intellectual faith my own in any meaningful way, and no child can do so until they have developed their own will, distinctly separated from their parents’.
 That process has hardly begun at age 4; it only truly develops in middle school and comes to fruition in high school or later.

 The Convergence of Baptist Practice with Anglican Doctrine

-The result of Baptist practice, then, is exactly the same as that of infant baptism – it is an action initiated by the parents as a sign that the child will be raised in a certain way and acknowledging the mystery that children are in fact saved before the age of accountability.
-If we are honest with ourselves, we will admit that baptism at a young age does not signify the child had saving faith of his own in most cases.
+The result of Baptist practice, then, is exactly the same as that of infant baptism – it is an action initiated by the parents as a sign that the child will be raised in a certain way and acknowledging the mystery that children are in fact saved through a type of faith that cannot be intellectually expressed.
+If we are honest with ourselves, we will admit that baptism at a young age does not signify the child intellectually chose to follow God in the way an adult can.

 But because of an unwillingness to face the reality of children’s immature intellects, Baptist doctrine leaves holes in the story.
-First, it implies that children are not fully saved or members of the church prior to baptism, though I would argue they are.
-And second, it offers no follow-up practice, such as confirmation, to force the question upon children once they have matured – will you accept Christ for yourself, or will you reject him?
+First, it implies that children are not fully saved or members of the church prior to baptism, though I would argue they are (or at least, should be).
+And second, it offers no follow-up practice, such as confirmation, to force the question upon children once they have matured – will you continue to follow Christ of your own volition, or will you reject him?
 This question will still arise for Baptist children, but they are left to ask it on their own, without any prompting, and perhaps with a sense of shame about their doubts in their prior confession of faith and baptism.

 The Mentally Disabled

 Mental disability presents a related issue for the church that is worth briefly mentioning in this context.
-What if someone never comes to a place where they can mentally comprehend and confess the saving grace of Jesus?
-Both the mentally disabled and children are similar in that they are limited by their intellects in their ability to meaningfully profess faith.
+What if someone never comes to a place where they can intellectually comprehend and confess the saving grace of Jesus?
+Both the mentally disabled and children are similar in that they are limited by their intellects in their ability to intellectually profess faith.

 Are these people somehow subpar to the rest of us before God, unable to relate to their Creator due to intellectual limitations, whether due to age or disability?
-Should they never take communion, be baptized, or participate in other believer-only rituals of the church?
-Surely the disabled can still be members of the body of Christ, but a rigorous Baptist theology would not allow them to participate in any of the key rituals of the church without a confession of faith.
+Should they never take communion, be baptized, or participate in other believer-only rites of the church?
+Of course not!
+Surely the disabled can still be members of the body of Christ like anyone else, but a rigorous Baptist theology would not allow them to participate in any of the key rituals of the church without a confession of faith.
 Even if these individuals had great faith, the lack of visible evidence of that faith would limit them.

-I do not think Baptists are cruel or mean-spirited; I just think many of them have not fully considered these issues.
-But these are the consequences of a purely intellectual view of faith, rather than a more mysterious understanding of how the intellectually immature can still be members of the body of Christ.
-In my view, the way we treat the mentally disabled should be the same as we treat children until the age of accountability.
+I do not think Baptists are cruel or mean-spirited; but I think these issues are often swept under the rug.
+Yet these are the consequences of a purely intellectual view of faith, rather than a more mysterious understanding of how the intellectually immature can still be members of the body of Christ.
+In my view, the way we treat the mentally disabled should be the same as we treat children before maturity.
 And I firmly believe that both groups should be included as members of the church in all meaningful ways, as I have no doubt these groups will be included in God’s Kingdom in the age to come.

-This has been a lengthy reflection, so let me summarize the key points that have led me to believe infant baptism is a good and proper practice for orthodox Christians.
+This has been a lengthy reflection, so let me summarize the key points that originally led me to believe infant baptism is a good and proper practice for orthodox Christians.

 - While there has been bad teaching on infant baptism in many churches, scriptural examples show that bad teaching or practice is not necessarily a reason to discontinue any given practice.

-- Scriptural evidence does not rule out infant baptism, and it seems to have been practiced from very early in church history, probably as a way to signify that children would be raised in the community of God, in the same way circumcision was used to signify something similar before.
+- Scriptural evidence does not rule out infant baptism, and it seems to have been practiced from very early in church history as a way to signify that children were part of the community of God, in the same way circumcision was used to signify covenant membership for Jews.

 - Scriptural evidence also makes a strong case for the inclusion of children in the Kingdom of God, both in the Old and New Testaments.

-- Until the age of accountability, infant baptism acknowledges in a material sign what all Protestant churches teach: that children do in fact have salvation until reaching a certain level of maturity, regardless of a profession of faith, even if we do not fully understand how this salvation is effected.
+- Infant baptism acknowledges in a material sign what all Protestant churches really practice: that salvation at an early age does not depend on an intellectual profession of faith.
 But churches not practicing infant baptism are loath to refer to this childhood salvation as actual salvation.

-- In churches that do not practice infant baptism, the pressure to confess faith is so strong that many children “profess” long before they can actually make such a decision on their own.
-In these cases, which are many, the child is not meaningfully accepting Christ of their own will, yet the church still treats these children as saved.
+- In churches that do not practice infant baptism, the pressure to confess faith is so strong that many children profess long before they can actually make such a decision on their own.
+In these cases, which are many, the child is not meaningfully accepting Christ in the way required for credobaptists, yet the church still treats these children as saved.
 In reality, these cases are almost identical to infant baptism, in which the parents’ intention to raise a child in the faith is the main cause of the baptism.
-The child is in fact saved, but not because they have truly owned their faith – they are saved simply because they are young.
+The child is in fact saved, but not because they have intellectually chosen to follow Christ – they are saved by means of a different kind of faith.

-- In these cases, the child still must accept Christ of their own volition later on, when they can better understand the decision, but there is no formal structure (such as confirmation) to help them through this process.
+- In these cases, the child still must choose to follow Christ of their own volition later on, when they can better understand the decision, but there is no formal structure (such as confirmation) to help them through this process.
 They must do it on their own, and likely feel shame about lacking confidence in their earlier profession of faith and baptism.

 - The mentally disabled present an important example of the same principle.
-Even if these individuals are limited in their ability to profess faith publicly, we have no reason to believe God would exclude them from his Kingdom.
+Even if these individuals are limited in their ability to profess faith intellectually, we know God does not exclude them from his Kingdom.
 Since we would want such individuals to participate as full members of the church throughout their lives, it suggests we should baptize them early, not late in life, if they are raised in the church.
 Similarly, any other individuals who are members of the church without a profession of mature faith (i.e., children) should also be treated as full members of the church from as early as possible.

-There is plenty of room for disagreement on these points, and I am only a lay person reflecting on limited knowledge.
-But as a parent considering how to raise my children, these are the conclusions I have reached.
-All parents err, and we follow God’s will to the best of our ability, but God’s grace is sufficient to cover the errors we all make raising children.
+I am only a lay person reflecting on these matters, but these reflections have given me great comfort that ultimately God will accomplish his aims.
+Raising children is very difficult, and first among my concerns are that my children learn to know and follow God.
+All parents err, and we follow God’s will to the best of our ability, but it is comforting to know that God’s grace is sufficient to cover the errors we all make raising children.